What are the Largest Sole Proprietorships in the world?

 How common are sole proprietorships?

-According to the U.S. Small Business Administration (SBA), sole proprietorships account for approximately 73% of all businesses in the United States.
+According to the U.S. Small Business Administration (SBA), sole proprietorships make up about 10% of all businesses in the U.S.

 What are the benefits of choosing a sole proprietorship business structure?